-- Fishing Method IPP21305 3 SKS

-Definition of fishing and types of activities, classification of fishing methods, principles of fishing methods based on the type and habitat of fish
+Fishing Method IPP21305 - 3 SKS Definition of fishing and types of activities, classification of fishing methods, principles of fishing methods based on the type and habitat of fish

-- 6. Fishing Boat IPP21333 3 SKS
+6. Fishing Boat IPP21333 - 3 SKS

-This course provides a basic understanding of fishing vessels, how to maintain ships, and hatch storage on the ship.
+This course provides a basic understanding of fishingvessels, how to maintenance of ships, hatch storage on the ship.